drhayes/drhayes.io/src/blog/webmentions-in-11ty.md

 I'm using the `@11ty/eleventy-fetch` package so my builds don't yank on the webmention.io API too much during development; it caches responses.
 The `WEBMENTION_IO_TOKEN` is an environment variable that I have set in my local development so I can see webmentions in dev.
 It's also set as an environment variable in [Netlify](https://www.netlify.com/) when it builds my site.
 I received my own token after [signing in to Webmention.io](https://webmention.io/).

 So now all my templates have a `webmentions` variable available with data for the whole site.
-That's okay, but if I'm within the context of a single page I want to only show webmentions for only that page.
+That's okay, but if I'm within the context of a single page I want to show webmentions for only that page.

 ### What is webmention.io sending us?